Get Set 4 Success Ltd Proudly Announce

 Here is the course from the 2019 swim

-Between the swimmer briefing and the Tram ride to to the start, each swimmer will prepare for the swim.
+- Between the swimmer briefing and the Tram ride to to the start, each swimmer will prepare for the swim.
 It is advisable that you come ready changed ie. with your swim costume/trunks on.
 If you are swimming with a wetsuit, this can be put on prior to boarding the tram.
+Please wear appropriate footwear as this will need to either be left on the tram or worn whilst you swim when you make your way to the start on the beach.

-Arrangements are being finalised for belongings.
-Please ensure you have your own bag labelled so that it is identifiable when left on the tram.
-Whilst the organisers accept no responsibility for any of your items, these can can be left on the tram in your bag.
-The tram for the swim is specifically for use of those involved with the Blackpool Pier Swim Event only. (private hire)
+- Please ensure you have your own bag labelled so that it is identifiable when left on the tram.
+Whilst the organisers accept no responsibility for any of your items and valuables, these can can be left on the tram in your bag.
+The tram for the swim is specifically for use of those involved with the Blackpool Pier Swim Event only (private hire).

-We look forward to seeing you in Blackpool.
 Thank you for your entry.
+We look forward very much to seeing you in Blackpool.

 *********Bathing Water Quality*********